 So what mineral am I speaking of?…

-Symptoms of a deficiency can include unexplained fatigue or muscle weakness, abnormal heart rhythms, eye twitches, muscle spasms, restlessness, insomnia and even hair loss.
+Symptoms of a deficiency can include unexplained fatigue or muscle weakness, abnormal heart rhythms, eye twitches, muscle spasms, restlessness, insomnia, and even hair loss.

-Unfortunately, determining a deficiency of magnesium from a simple blood sample isn’t possible, because only 1 percent of the magnesium in your body is found in your blood stream.
+Unfortunately, determining a deficiency of magnesium from a simple blood sample isn’t possible, because only 1 percent of the magnesium in your body is found in your bloodstream.
 Instead, most of your magnesium will be found stored in your bones and organs.

 It is quite possible to be unaware of a deficiency, which is why it has been dubbed the “invisible deficiency.”
-Some researchers estimate that up to 80% of American do not get enough magnesium from their diet to replace the magnesium lost.1
+Some researchers estimate that up to 80% of Americans do not get enough magnesium from their diet to replace the magnesium lost.1

 Even more concerning to your overall health, these amounts are just barely enough to stop your body from experiencing the overt symptoms of a deficiency, but not enough to support optimal health.

 I could go on and on about the importance of Magnesium, but I hope you get the point.
 However, today I want to focus on lowering your blood pressure.